shaaza/rsvp-backend/README.md

 1. `sudo docker ps`: to get the container id
 2. `sudo docker logs <container-id>`: this will show you the logs of the running application.

-### Building the JAR
-If you want to build the JAR from source, you need to have the following installed on your system:
-1. Java 8 (i.e. 1.8)
-2. Clojure 1.8.0
-3. Leiningen 2.7.1

-Once this is done, you can simply run `./build.sh` from the project dir, which will create the build, resources, Dockerfile and a startup script in the directory `<project-dir>/micro_rsvp`.
 ## Domain
 Each user is uniquely identified by the code given to the user.
 The must enter the correct 4-digit code to be able to RSVP for the event.
 Once the user confirms his/her RSVP status, a form must be filled.